LiquidityGate/lqg-ai/documents/snapshots/mip8.md

 - 0x6017dd61f4d0C8123f160F99058Adc5671dF6447

 Adding the HAL Plugin
-The HAL plugin enables Morpho community members to be notified of new and ended proposals on Snapshot.
+The HAL plugin enables LQG community members to be notified of new and ended proposals on Snapshot.
 This is a practical feature to improve governance.
 Yet, it requires the action of the Governance to be added.
 The code repository is available here (https://github.com/snapshot-labs/snapshot/tree/develop/src/plugins/hal).

 This proposal is quite large.
 Hence, if accepted, it would be executed in multiple steps over the following weeks/months.
 Moreover, an audit work on the different contracts (eg. Zodiac Delay Module) would have to be conducted.